chibicode/logchain/README.md

 logchain({ a: 1 }).a // returns 1
 ```

 I wrote this b/c I tried to google for something like this and couldn't find one.
-Let me know via Twitter ([@chibicode](http://twitter.com/chibicode)) if you know a good alternative.